Kate Kane: 2007–2009: Countdown, Final Crisis

 Batwoman subsequently appears in the fifty-two-issue weekly series Countdown, intended to act as a prelude to DC's summer crossover event the following year.
 Batwoman appears in Countdown #39 (2007), after the Question confronts Trickster and Pied Piper, having trailed them from the Penguin's Iceberg Lounge nightclub.
 Batwoman also makes an appearance in the miniseries Crime Bible: The Five Lessons of Blood (2007) alongside the Question.
 Batwoman is seen again on the final page of Grant Morrison's Final Crisis #3 (2008), one month after the Anti-Life Equation was released, as a new Female Fury along with Wonder Woman, Catwoman, and Giganta.
-Her costume bears resemblance to the dead Fury Mad Harriet.
 She is also seen in Final Crisis: Revelations #3 attacking the Question after having just been infected with the Anti-Life Equation.

 2009–2011: Detective Comics lead feature

 Following the events of Final Crisis and Battle for the Cowl, in which Bruce Wayne has supposedly died and is replaced by Dick Grayson, Kate becomes the lead of Detective Comics from issues 854 to 863.
 In the first story, entitled "Elegy", Batwoman is seen investigating the arrival of a new leader of the Religion of Crime in Gotham.
 She briefly meets Batman (it is intentionally left ambiguous whether or not it is Dick Grayson or Bruce Wayne) to discuss her findings.
 Kate demonstrates greater knowledge of the Religion of Crime, and even corrects Batman by saying there are 13 and not 12 covens of the religion in Gotham.
 Batman concedes the case to her, and comments on the length of her hair (though panels on the same page reveal the long red wig hides her actual hair, styled short).

 Aspects of her personal life are also revealed, including her relationship with her colonel father.
 The strain of her late-night vigilante activity has also taken a toll on her romantic relationships.
 Her lateness and nighttime absences are interpreted by her girlfriend as an on-the-side liaison with another woman.
 She breaks the relationship off as she believes Kate is not ready to commit to an exclusive relationship.
 Kate alludes to a past traumatic incident which she claims still haunts her.
 As she vaguely describes the experience, her face is shown superimposed on the page over a restrained girl with a bag over her head.
 She later tracks down the new leader of the Religion of Crime: an elaborately costumed woman named Alice.
 Throughout the conflict that ensues, Batwoman observes that Alice only speaks in quotations from Lewis Carroll, believing herself to be Alice Liddell.
 Alice denies a connection to the Mad Hatter.